 Are you curious about how much child support you will pay or receive?
-Let our attorneys at Thacker Sleight advocate for your child support rights.
-Contact us today.
+Let our Grand Rapids child support lawyers at Thacker Sleight advocate for you and your child's rights.
+Contact us or give us a call today.

 Michigan’s Friend of the Court Bureau implements a child support formula, which calculates a parent’s share of support by examining:

-- Each parent’s net income: Net income is all your gross income minus some adjustments and approved deductions (such as for income taxes or alimony).
+- Net income is all your gross income minus some adjustments and approved deductions (such as for income taxes or alimony).
 Gross income includes your wages, salary, commissions, overtime pay, and bonuses, as well as any royalties, tips, dividends, military specialty pay, and regular gambling winnings.

-- Each parent’s parenting times: The court assumes that the more time a parent spends with their child, the higher that parent's costs spent directly on the child will be.
+- The court assumes that the more time a parent spends with their child, the higher that parent's costs spent directly on the child will be.
 As a result, the amount of child support ordered may fluctuate based on how much a parent might be presumed to be spending while they are with their child.